ksy141/mstool/README.md

 ```

 ## Installation
 No installation is required.
-Download the package and add PYTHONPATH.
+Download the package and add the path to PYTHONPATH.
 ```
 cd $HOME
 git clone https://github.com/ksy141/mstool.git